ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

     So ACD has a $1/6 + 1/3 \cdot 1/2 + 1/2 \cdot 1/3 = 1/2$ chance of winning.

-  So if there's one spy amongst AB, we select team ACD for mission two, and win half the time.
+  So if there's one spy amongst AB, we select team ACD for mission two, and win half the time.</li>

 In total then, we win the five-player game 70% of the time.
 That's not surprising.